 The Graduate Seminar, ECE 3893, is a series of presentations given by industry and university researchers.
 The Graduate Seminar is a one credit course, and it does not count toward graduation.
 Although registration in this course is not mandatory, it is highly encouraged.
-All TA/TF/RAs are required to attend the Graduate Seminar.
+All GSRs, TAs and PDTs are required to attend the Graduate Seminar for two semesters as an MS student and four for PhD students.